11ty/11ty-website/docs/permalinks.md

 _(the above is using Liquid syntax and was buggy (sorry!)—fixed in Eleventy 0.2.15)_

 Writes to `_site/2016/01/01/index.html`.
 There are a variety of ways that the page.date variable can be set (using `date` in your front matter is just one of them).
-Read more about [Overriding content dates](/docs/collections/#overriding-content-dates).
+Read more about [Content dates](/docs/dates/).

 ### Ignore the output directory